Automattic/knox/Readme.md

 This works regardless of the region where the bucket is.
 But if you want to manually set the endpoint (for performance reasons) you can do it with the `endpoint` option.

 Communications use HTTPS by default.
-You can force HTTP by setting the `insecure` option. e.g.
+You can force HTTP by setting the `secure` option to `false`. e.g.

     var client = knox.createClient({
         key: '<api-key-here>'
       , secret: '<secret-here>'
       , bucket: 'learnboost'
-      , insecure: true
+      , secure: false
     });

 ### PUT